hushon/learning-not-to-learn-tensorflow/README.md

 ![learning-not-to-learn-figure](./figure1.png)

-This code demonstrates unlearning of bias from an classification model, particularly under a modified version of MNIST dataset named the Colored-MNIST.
+This code demonstrates unlearning of bias from a classification model, particularly under a modified version of MNIST dataset named the Colored-MNIST.
 Here, the training set is artifically injected with bias such that class categories have strong correlation to color, meanwhile the test set is not contaminated with such bias.
-In this setting, colors work as false discriminative signal against baseline training methods, and thus results in low test accuracy.
+In this setting, colors work as false discriminative signal against baseline training methods, thus leading to low test accuracy of the classifier.
-The authors propose a novel training method such that the classifier model learns from the training set but *unlearns* from bias.
-The key ideas are: adoption of a bias prediction model, and a novel regularizing loss function based on mutual information between feature embedding and bias.
+The authors propose a novel training method such that the classifier model learns from the training data but *unlearns* from bias.
+The key ideas are: adoption of bias prediction model, and a regularizing loss function based on mutual information between feature embedding and bias.
+The bias predictor is trained to predict bias label from features extracted from the classifier.
+The classifer is trained adversarially against the bias predictor so that extracted feature lose correlation to bias.

 ## Setup